Sherwood Schwartz: Stage productions

-In 1990, he wrote Gilligan's Island: The Musical, still in production as of 2011.
+In 1990, Schwartz wrote Gilligan's Island: The Musical, still in production as of 2011.
 His son Lloyd, daughter Hope, and son-in-law Laurence Juber worked on the play as well.

-On November 10, 2006, his play Rockers opened in Theatre West in California.
+On November 10, 2006, Schwartz's play Rockers opened in Theatre West in California.
 The play concerns the lives of three women living in a retirement home.
 The cast included Pat Crawford Brown, Lee Meriwether, and Elsa Raven.

 Unsold pilots

 He wrote and executive produced two unsold television pilots: